How to Heal From Past Experiences: Trauma and Your Nervous System

 When something hard happens, we don’t just store the event; we store the meaning we gave it.
 That meaning can land at different “levels,” inside of us, and the deeper it lands, the more it shapes what we’ll do next.

-A teacher I follow named Robert Dilts came up with a model called “Logical Levels” that explains the different levels of meaning/belief people can hold within themselves.
+A teacher I follow, named Robert Dilts, came up with a model called “Logical Levels” that explains the different levels of meaning/belief people can hold within themselves.
 Meaning can land at shallow levels (easy to change) or deep levels (harder to change).
-Below are some examples of what belong at each level:
+To give you an idea of how this looks in real life, here’s how the same experience, like making a mistake on a project, can sound depending on which level it lands on:

-- Capability-level: “I didn’t study well enough for that test.”
+• Capability-level: “I didn’t study well enough for the test.”

-One quick rule of thumb: If your inner sentence starts with “I am…” or “They/People/The world is…,” you’ve hit the deep end, and that belief is one of the most challenging to get past.
+One quick rule of thumb: If your inner sentence starts with “I am…” or “They/People/The world is…,” you’ve hit the deep end, and that belief is one of the most challenging to let go of.

 Where is meaning holding you back?
 (3-minute exercise)